Turquoise Value, How Much is Turquoise Worth?

 Measuring Stone Hardness

 Hardness is a measurable quality that indicates how easy a material can be scratched.
 Naturally the harder the turquoise the more valuable it is.
 Hardness is measured on a scientific scale called the “Mohs Scale” According to the scale, Turquoise has a similar hardness to glass.
-A Mohs scratch test can be preformed to determine the exact hardness of a material; however doing so would damage the stone that you are trying to measure.
+A Mohs scratch test can be performed to determine the exact hardness of a material; however doing so would damage the stone that you are trying to measure.
 For the purpose determining TQI we don’t recommend damaging your precious stone!
 Simply use deductive reasoning.
-If the stone is solid then it is probably in the Mols pre determined turquoise range between 3 and 6.
+If the stone is solid then it is probably in the Mols pre determined the turquoise range between 3 and 6.
 For stones that are obviously lower quality use the chart below(1-5).
-Brittle natural stones that are usually cloudy or stone that have been poorly stabilized receive (10) Stones that have been professionally stabilized are not allowed to receive more than (15) points even if they have a high hardness.
+Brittle natural stones that are usually cloudy or stone that has been poorly stabilized receive (10) Stones that have been professionally stabilized are not allowed to receive more than (15) points even if they have a high hardness.
 Natural stones that seem dull and feel chalky are most likely under 5 on the hardness scale and receive (10).
 Rare high hardness natural stones may receive (20) points for hardness.
 If you cannot tell, then give it a (15).

 |Hardness||plastic||chalk||reconstituted||Below 5 on MOHS scale||pro stabilization 5+ on MOHS scale||high natural hardness MOHS scale 5+|